rroylance/phaser-ce-npm-webpack-typescript-starter-project/README.md

 ###### If you use this template/starter project in any capacity; I'd love to hear about your experience with it.
 Whether you continued with it or decided not too (I really want to hear why you made your decision).

+# Features

+- Phaser-CE 2.7.3 (npm module, no having to download the library seperatley...)
+- TypeScript + TSLint
+- 3 States (Boot, Preloader, Title) showing transition between states and where some things should be done and how a TypeScript state looks
+- Google Web Font loader
+- Webpack
+- Seperate Development and Distribution builds
+- Live server (builds and reloads the browser on changes)
+- Setting up the game size and scaling through a script that does it all for you
+  - Automatic template background
+  - Sets up the size the game so that it is scaled only when absolutley necessary
+  - Refer to src/utils/utils.ts for an explanation on the background_template and the sizing/scaling style

+### Features coming soon

+- Webpack asset manifest integration
+- Yeoman Generator

+### Features coming eventually (aka when I need it... sooner if there is a demand for it)

+- Analytics integration
+- Cordova integration for iOS and Android builds

 # Setup
 To use this you’ll need to install a few things before you have a working copy of the project.
 But once you have node.js installed it only takes a few seconds and a couple commands to get going.